Strings and user input

 and \Uxxxxxxxx

 formats.
-See docs.python: String and Bytes literals for full list of escape sequences and details about undefined ones.
+See docs.python: String and Bytes literals for the full list of escape sequences and details about undefined ones.

 >>> greeting = 'hi there.\nhow are you?'